The causes of strategic drift and how to avoid them

 When organizations experience flux, they may even acknowledge that market trends or shifts in consumer tastes are leading up to a make-or-break moment.
 In spite of this realization, decision makers at the company seem incapable (or unwilling) to reach a consensus that turns the tide.

 While in the flux phase, management seemingly fails to grasp how (or why) tactics that worked before don’t work any longer.
-By not choosing to change course, strategic shift only increases.
+By not choosing to change course, strategic drift only increases.

 Case in point.
 Throughout the 20th century, Polaroid was synonymous with innovation.
 Yet, as a giant in instant photography, Polaroid underestimated the level of competition presented by digital photography.
 By the late 1990s, Polaroid had an important decision to make: Would it shift its considerable R&D resources to digital or continue to focus on its classic product line?